gabrieleiannetti/tools_sysadmin_and_softdev/README.md

 #### Basic Concepts

-The following features should be clear to work with GIT in the first place:
+The following features should be clear to work with GIT locally in the first place:

 * Creating a Repository
 * Adding Files to a Repository
 * Commiting Changes to a Repository

 In our first repository we will work directly on the master branch with no additional branches.

-Work is done on a local repository only!
-Therefore there will exist no remote repository and no commits will be pushed.
+Since we are working locally no commits have to be pushed to a remote repository.

 A short introduction into GIT can be found here: https://rogerdudler.github.io/git-guide/index.html.